wmhall/psych-7p05/lab-07.md

 Tidy the model outputs using functions from `broom`.
 Use your `dplyr` skills to sort through the parameter estimates. `filter()` and `arrange()` will be helpful here.
-You should be able to do things like arrange the countries by p-value.
+You should be able to do things like filter for different parameter estimates (I.e., Intercept vs. Year).

-Can you create a useful plot of the parameter estimates from the different countries?
+Can you create a useful plot of the parameter estimates for the relationship between `lifeExp` from `year` for the different countries?
+To do this, you might need to explore the `bind_rows()` function.

 ### Explore the models